cornejobarraza/expo-libvlc-player/README.md

 On Android, the `libvlcjni` player detaches from the View when surfaces are destroyed after switching screens.

-This causes nothing to be displayed when coming back to the screen as native resources are released automatically.
+This causes nothing to be displayed when coming back to the player as native resources are released automatically.

 The current workaround attaches the View once surfaces are created but this results in a brief black screen.